pnp/action-cli-login/README.md

 ### Example workflow - CLI for Microsoft 365 Login (certificate authentication)

-On every `push` build the code and then login to Microsoft 365 before deploying, using certificate authentication.
+On every `push` build the code and then log in to Microsoft 365 before deploying, using certificate authentication.

 ```yaml
 name: SPFx CICD with Cli for Microsoft 365